 This collection was designed to encapsulate the intellectual dialogues that have shaped Western thought.
 While Hutchins, as the president of the University of Chicago, provided crucial institutional backing and philosophical support, it was Adler who was more directly engaged in articulating and promoting the concept of the Great Conversation.
 His work aimed to foster an educational framework that encourages engagement with the seminal texts of Western culture, viewing them as a continuous and evolving dialogue.

-Mortimer Adler (1902-2001) was an American philosopher, educator, and popular author who is best known for his work on the “Great Books of the Western World” series and his contributions to the “Great Books” movement in American education.
+Mortimer Adler (1902-2001) was an American philosopher, educator, and popular author best known for his work on the “Great Books of the Western World” series and for his contributions to the “Great Books” movement in American education.
 Along with Robert Maynard Hutchins, Adler was a crucial figure in developing and promoting the idea of the “Great Conversation.”

 In his later work, Adler continued to develop and promote the idea of the Great Conversation.
 He argued that the Western intellectual tradition was not a static body of knowledge but a living, evolving conversation that included not only the classic works of literature, philosophy, and science but also contemporary contributions and critiques.